-“Pillow Talk is about feeling that connection with someone”, says Jo.
+“Pillow Talk is about feeling that connection with someone”, says Joanna.
 “Anyone who has spent time apart from someone they love knows that - while it’s great to talk to them on something like Skype - you don’t get that same closeness from a face on a screen.
 We designed Pillow Talk to give people that feeling that they’re somehow closer together, even when they’re many miles apart.”

 Little Riot has designed Pillow Talk to be used by lovers and families, regardless of how far apart they are.
 The wristband picks up the user’s heartbeat and uses a smartphone app to transmit it to a receiver in their loved one’s pillow.
 The device then mimics the sound and pace of the heartbeat, a soothing rhythm that provides loved ones with a far more intimate connection than just email or calls.

 Pillow Talk is a unique addition to a wearables marketbooming in 2016.
 Wearables are hugely popular among people who want to boost their fitness, or discover more about their health.
 Over 45 million wristbands, bracelets and watches will be shipped in 2015, and that number is being forecast to surge to 126.1m by 2019.
 While these devices have helped millions improve themselves, Pillow Talk is the first wearable devoted to bringing people closer together.

 Joanna first came up with the idea while studying at university.
 Her first video showcasing the concept struck a chord with separated families around the world, and she quickly built up a waiting list of over 50,000 people.
 She has since been fine-tuning the technology with the help of the Wayra UK startup accelerator, which is funded by Telefonica.